 My approach to art making is to think about and question dilemmas in our contemporary world, and bring these ideas to light using visual forms.
 Through different media including performance, photography, sculpture, video, web-based work, and installation, my artworks and public projects focus on the relationships between personhood, space, place, time, movement, and memory.

 As a teacher, I have worked with students in diverse contexts including university and high school classrooms, independent and collaborative research, and museum-based courses for students ranging from elementary school to university.
-I currently teach courses at Brown University, I taught Space and Place: Geographies of the Black Atlantic and anthropology and art.
+Last year at Brown University, I taught Space and Place: Geographies of the Black Atlantic and anthropology and art.
 This year at the University of Colorado, Boulder, I will teach geographies of the arts.